sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 Defines a list of custom JavaScript-based Android services (long running background processes).
 This is a custom Titanium XML element and should not be confused with the Android Manifest service element.

 * <service url="service.js" type="standard"/>: Creates a service with a URL that points to the JavaScript file (under Resources) that defines it. type is optional.

 * Ad-hoc elements: Under the <service> tag, any ad-hoc element from an AndroidManifest.xml is supported.
 See the [documentation for the service element in AndroidManifest.xml](http://developer.android.com/guide/topics/manifest/service-element.html).

 ### Android-specific application properties

-As of Titanium 8.0.0, this property is no longer supported.

 Android also supports a number of application properties for various internal settings.
 (See [Application properties](#app_properties) above on how to define an application property.)